 The following are the top 6 benefits that all travellers should look at and compare:

 1. Overseas medical and dental

-You will want cover from minor illnesses to major accidents.
-Therefore, it is recommended a high medical amount of at least $1 million.
+You will want cover ranging from minor illnesses to major accidents.
+Personally, I always look for medical cover of at least $1 million.

 However for a USA/Canadian holiday, the best policies are the ones that offer unlimited medical benefit.
 The average cost for a hospital stay is about US$10,000 per day!
 It can be more, depending upon your medical condition.
 Hate to think what an emergency operation would cost.